dillonforrest/startup/_posts/2015-01-07-month-2-december-2014-wrapup.md

 Another is giving a support community to lonely builders, including entrepreneurs and developers like myself.
 This is inspired by <a href="http://hashtagnomads.com/" target="_blank">#nomads</a> by <a href="https://levels.io/" target="_blank">Pieter Levels</a>.
 I'm not quite sure what the specific userbase or value proposition should be just yet, but I'm hoping to help lonely builders feel less lonely.

+I'll continue pursuing these ideas in January.
 Ultimately, the most pressing in-progress issue is that I still lack meaningful problems to solve and I struggle finding people who want to pay me to solve them.

 # Goals for next month